docker/docs/datacenter/ucp/2.0/reference/cli/uninstall-ucp.md

 ---
+description: Uninstall UCP from this swarm
+keywords: docker, dtr, cli, uninstall-ucp
 title: docker/ucp uninstall-ucp
-description: Uninstall UCP from this swarm
-keywords:
-- docker, dtr, cli, uninstall-ucp
 ---

 Uninstall UCP from this swarm